utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 #### Training an agent

-Training can be executed in one line given the format the `BaseController()` class uses for guidance as follows.
+Training can be executed in one line given the format of the `BaseController()` class as follows.
 To see more about how the base controller class is implemented or if you plan on creating your own controller, see `controllers/base_controller.py`

 ```
 control_agent.learn()